jamesdinht/timesheet-automation/README.md

 # Requirements
 - Reasonable Internet connection (The automated tests waits up to 5 seconds for a page to load, before aborting)
-    - The timeout time can be changed by changing `timeoutTime` in `conf.js`
+    - The timeout time can be changed by setting a different value for `timeoutTime` in `conf.js`
 - [Node.js](https://nodejs.org/en/)
 - [Protractor](http://www.protractortest.org/#/)
 - [Google Chrome](https://www.google.com/chrome/) (currently, the tests run only on Chrome)